syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 ### Bollinger Band

-Bollinger Band indicator is created by setting the Indicators.Type as **BollingerBand**.
-It contains three lines, namely upper band, lower band and signal line.
-Bollinger Band default value of the *Period* is 14 and *StandardDeviations* is 2.
+Bollinger band indicator is created by setting the Indicators.Type as **BollingerBand**.
+It contains three lines, namely upper band, lower band, and signal line.
+Its default value for **Period** is 14 and **StandardDeviations** is 2.

 {% highlight cshtml %}